wtumber/com519_project/documentation.md

 ### Security and Scalability
 I have locked down routes to add guides, add recommenders, and view saved resources.
 A user must create an account with a unique username and password before account creation is completed.
-User passwords hashed with bcrypt for 10 rounds before they are stored in the database.
+User passwords are hashed with bcrypt for 10 rounds before they are stored in the database.
 I have required that passwords are 4-14 characters in length for additional security.

 ### Challenges, issues, and bugs
 I faced several challenges during development, given below: